Collleee/Collleee/README.md

 ° I’m interested in many coding subjects

-° I’ve learnee Python, YAML and JavaScript.
+° I’ve learned Python, YAML and JavaScript.
 I am currently learning more of Python and JavaScript.